Endy Mattress Review (2025)

 Product Details

-The medium-firm Endy foam mattress is a 3-layer foam mattress that stands 10″ tall.
-(The plush version also has the same layer composition, but the thicker layers add an inch to the mattress’s height, whereas the firm version has thinner layers, resulting in a shorter mattress.)
+We tested the medium-firm version of the Endy foam mattress for this review, which is a 3-layer foam mattress that stands 10″ tall.
 According to tests run by third-party engineers (commissioned by us), the medium-firm Endy foam mattress is on the lower end of the medium-firm category.
 It has very good edge support and motion isolation.

 Looking for a slightly firmer mattress with more cooling features for a lower price?
 You may want to try Douglas Original.
 Douglas has a moisture-wicking cover infused with plant-based Infinitex™ fibres, a layer of ecoLight® cooling gel foam, and a layer of open-cell Elastex® foam.
 It also comes with a 365-night sleep trial, a longer 20-year warranty, and a free bedding bundle—all for $799 for a queen size.